 - One prolonged air horn note, repeated.

-Other types of suspension - Three consecutive air horn notes, repeated.
+- Three consecutive air horn notes, repeated.

 - Two short air horn notes, repeated.

 and must not make another stroke until the Committee resumes play.
 All practice areas are closed during suspension for a dangerous situation until the Committee declares them open.
 PENALTY: Disqualification.

-Unless otherwise permitted by the Terms of the Competition, Model Local Rule G-6: “During a round, a player or caddie must not ride on any form of motorized transportation except
+Unless otherwise permitted by the Terms of the Competition, Local Rule as prescribed in Section 8 of the Committee Procedures is in effect.
+Model Local Rule G-6: “During a round, a player or caddie must not ride on any form of motorized transportation except

 The competition is final when the trophy has been presented to the winner or, in the absence of a prize ceremony, when all scores have been approved by the Committee.
 The result of a match is final when the Committee has approved the result and published the results on the public scoreboard.

 The Minnesota Golf Association’s Rules and Competitions and Executive Committees authorize these Rules.

-Amended – January 2019
+Amended – January 2023